Ichirō Itano

 Ichirō Itano (板野 一郎, Itano Ichirō) is a Japanese animator, director, and producer.
 He has worked in a number of science fiction anime series, especially mecha-themed ones.
 He created several original video animations including Angel Cop, and Battle Royal High School.
 He directed on Megazone 23.
 He also directed on a number of episodes and films related to Macross.
 He also directed Gantz, and worked on series composition and direction for Blassreiter.

-Publicizing Blassreiter in 2008, He belongs to Graphinica, Inc. that the CG team was independent from GONZO.
+Following the dissolution of his own company, DAST Corporation, Itano was affiliated with Graphinica as an advisor to the studio's CG team created by former members of GONZO for around 10 years.
 He teaches younger generation as an adviser in the company.

 Since retiring a studio of Crusher Joe and joined Macross, he lost touch with Yoshikazu Yasuhiko, his instructor.
 However, they reunited again after nearly 30 years in a project relating to artbooks of Gundam, and have worked together on production of Mobile Suit Gundam: The Origin.
+Since around 2024, Itano has been the technical advisor for studio Konyoshi, founded by former members of Graphinica's CG team.